 • The i-card serves as your permanent identification.
 The photo ID is to be worn at all times in the University of Illinois Hospital and Clinics and other clinical sites.
 Students must have an i-card to borrow books from the library, charge purchases at campus bookstores, cash checks at university cashiers, obtain prescription drugs from campus pharmacies, and use computers.
 New campus students should receive their cards during orientation.
+During Fall of 2020 only, students may submit their own photo and have the card mailed to them.
 Online students may request a card by contacting the BHIS office at (312) 996-3530.
 Information on replacing lost and damage cards is available on the website, or you can go to the Photo ID Office at SCW, Room 241 at 828 South Wolcott Ave.
 312-413-5944.
 Hours are from 8:30AM to 4:00 PM Monday thru Friday.